Waxer59/PhotoDisplay/README.md

 yarn dev
 ```

-> This command will run both proyects in parallel, the fronted and the backend.
+> This command will run both proyects in parallel, the frontend and the backend.

 # Technologies